justnonamenoname/lifeticle/readme.txt

 When questioning what the lifeticle is, one might ask: are the actions of elementary particles actually living actions rather than automatic ones?
 Several points argue against this.
 They perform actions, but phenomenal consciousness does not perform any such actions.
-Quarks are far too small relative to atoms, which are likely the level at which qualia generation occurs.
 Space itself is something.
 It is difficult to imagine that the elements composing space are alive, or that qualia could be directed to such elements.
 Qualia appear as a non-living, automatic mechanism.